| 1 | Striped road guarder |

 The scientists even prodded the snake and failed to break its death-feigning performance.
 The scientists then placed the graceful adorned snake on leaf litter.
 After a few moments, it reactivated, and went on its way, pleased with its work, probably believing that the scientists were 100% fooled.

-This species is recognisable by its browner body contrasting against a pale ocular stripe: a white line running unbroken though its eye, on both sides of the head.
+This species is recognisable by its browner body contrasting against a pale ocular stripe: a white line next to each eye, which continues down the upper body.
 Its diet mainly includes amphibians, including poisonous ones like strawberry poison-dart frogs.

 In the heat of the desert, Sonora episcopa will go limp to mimic a corpse, cock its neck like all life is gone, and go unnaturally stiff.
 This death-faking performance most likely succeeds with some birds or other predators, otherwise it would not have survived.

 Great Plains ground snakes vary significantly in appearance, but are commonly orange with fine black bands, blending perfectly with dry soil.
 This snake preys on scorpions, centipedes and spiders, and they’re intelligent enough to vary their hunting style.
-With spiders, they lunge in with little tactics, but with scorpions they carefully restrain them and inject a mild venom (too weak for humans).
+With spiders, they lunge in with almost no tactics, but with scorpions, they carefully restrain them and inject a mild venom (too weak for humans).

-Hemprich’s coral snake is one of the more memorable species among a family that tends to blend in with each other.
+Hemprich’s coral snake (Micrurus hemprichii) is one of the more memorable species among a snake genus that tends to blend in with each other.
 Firstly, they lack any red, preferring shades of black, yellow and white.
 Secondly, they’re known to practise male wrestling, where two competing males will coil around each other and slam each other to the ground.
-This combines with a venom that can cause uncomfortable shortness of breath, and in 2014, the following skill was discovered: death faking.
+This combines with a venom that can cause uncomfortable shortness of breath, and in 2014, another unusual skill was discovered: death faking.

 The scene was a forest path in Rondônia, northern Brazil, where scientists spotted a coral snake slithering into leaf litter along the edge.
 It was a Hemprich’s coral snake, and as soon as it was manipulated, it became lethargic.
 As scientists handled it with a snake hook, the coral snake gaped its mouth wide and flipped onto its back.